skotak2/academic-kickstart/content/home/experience.md

   date_start = "2020-08-07"
   date_end = ""
   description = """
-• Spearheaded predictive models and analtytical platforms for healthcare providers to improve patient experience with value based care. <br />
+• Spearheaded the development of predictive models and analytical platforms for healthcare providers to improve patient experience with value-based care.<br />
+• Explored variables like DRG codes, HCPCS codes, cancer types, comorbidities, and re-hospitalization. <br />
-• Built end-to-end pipelines to perform ETL and visualize the patient claims using ALteryx and Tableau.<br />
+• Built end-to-end pipelines for data transformations using Alteryx.
+Performed visualization of patient claims using Tableau.
+Analyzed for trends in hospitalization, treatment expenditures and resource utilization. <br />
-• Peformed feature engineering and predictive modelling on claims data for predicting the candidates for Superutilization of resources.
-Built cox regression model to perform survival analysis and predict mortality on the basis of patient characteristics.
+• Performed feature engineering and predictive modelling to identify candidates with high resource utilization based on patient claims.
+Built cox regression model to predict mortality based on disease characteristics. <br />
-• Extended support with consulting on analtytical practices,tools and technologies
+• Provided analytical consulting for best practices, tools, and technologies. <br />
   """

 [[experience]]